rgdlr/jobarcelona-spoonacular/README.md

 ## Stack

 The project is developed using:
-- **React** for flexibility, a good developer experience and community support.
+- **React** for flexibility, developer experience and community support.
 - **Typescript** for getting superior IntelliSense, code completion using JSX with React and decreasing the amount unexpected errors.

 ## Dependencies